2017 Yavne attack

 On 2 August 2017, a 19-year old Palestinian teen critically injured an Israeli civilian with a knife at a local supermarket in the city of Yavne, located in the Central District of Israel.
 The attacker was subsequently arrested after being captured by civilians who were at the spot.
 Police confirmed the attack was an act of terrorism.

-The perpetrator was later identified as Ismail Abu Aram, resident of Yatta, Hebron, located in the West Bank.
+The assailant was later identified as Ismail Abu Aram, resident of Yatta, Hebron, located in the West Bank.

 Attack

 Shortly before noon, a knife-wielding man entered a Shufersal supermarket in Yavneh, Israel.
 Then, he approached an employee at the market, Niv Nehemiah, waiting for him to turn around, and then stabbed him fifteen times in his head and the neck as Nehemiah fought off the attacker; the incident was captured on the store's security cameras.
 Despite being gravely injured, Nehemiah fought off the assailant, tried to run away, and then blocked the assailant with a shopping cart, events shown on security camera footage released by authorities later.
-The assailant then fled the supermarket and was captured outside by civilians who held hum subdued to the ground, one of the civilians pulled out a gun however he was told by other civilians "Don't go overboard".
-The capture of the assailant outside of the supermarket was also captured on cellphone video.
+The assailant then fled the supermarket and was captured outside by civilians who held him subdued to the ground, one of the civilians pulled out a gun, however, he was told by other civilians "Don't go overboard".
+The capture of the assailant outside of the supermarket was also recorded on a cellphone video.

 Prior to attacking the employee, the assailant reportedly asked a shopper if he worked at the supermarket; however he didn't attack.
 Some 15 minutes before the attack, the assailant asked the victim on the whereabouts of the bathroom in the compound.
 The original target was the attacker's former employer, using a knife he would steal and a can of pepper spray he brought with him, however due to availability he decided to kill a different Israeli.

 Victim

 Nehemiah (42), the deputy manager at the supermarket, where the attack occurred, was severely wounded and taken to Kaplan Medical Center in Rehovot.
 He was unconscious and in critical condition for 4 days, and underwent a series of surgical operations, In addition he was hooked up to a respirator while being held in the intensive care unit.
-On 12 August, Nehemiah was visited by Benjamin Netanyahu On 21 August Nehemiah, unable to speak due to damage to his vocal cords, gave a written statement to the media stating that he remembers the entire attack.
-On 27 August he was released from the hospital.
+On 12 August, Nehemiah was visited by Benjamin Netanyahu On 21 August, Nehemiah, unable to speak due to damage to his vocal cords, gave a written statement to the media stating that he remembers the entire attack.
+On 27 August, he was released from the hospital.

 President Reuven Rivlin phoned the victim's wife, hailing the victim as a hero and assuring her that the entire country is praying for her husband.
 Prime minister Benjamin Netanyahu praised the victim for fighting valiantly against the assailant, and subsequently visited the stabbing victim, who was critically injured from stabs to the neck and torso and was unconsciousness for a few days, on 8 August 2017, six days after the attack.